-Ultimate Slow Cooker Beef Stew is a hearty dish packed with chunks of tender meat, potatoes, and veggies.
+Slow Cooker Beef Stew recipe is a hearty dish packed with chunks of tender meat, potatoes, and veggies.
 It is comfort food at its best where the crockpot does all the magic!

-The beauty of this recipe is its convenience and easy to prepare.
+This is a great recipe and the perfect one to serve during a chilly day or cold night.
 It is the perfect dish to make even during busy weekdays.
-Other popular Crockpot dishes to warm you up are Cheeseburger Soup, Cabbage Roll Soup, or Chicken Noodle Soup.
+Other popular crockpot recipes to warm you up are Cheeseburger Soup, Cabbage Roll Soup, or Chicken Noodle Soup.

-Slow Cooker Beef Stew is what we crave during winter cold days.
+Slow Cooker Beef Stew is what we crave during the winter months.
 Since this dish is so easy to prepare we go back to it again and again.
 The Crockpot allows time for the beef to get extra tender which literally melts in your mouth.

 How to make Slow Cooker Beef Stew?

-- To make this homemade recipe, you will need first and foremost beef meat.
+- To make the best crockpot beef stew, you will need first and foremost beef meat.
 We usually go with chuck roast as it works best here and the flavors and aromas are amazing.
 However, you can use other beef cuts, such as stew meat, chuck steak, etc.

 - Then, you want to prepare and chop up all the vegetables.
 We use mini red potatoes cut in half, but any types work just as fine.

-- We do take the extra step of browning the meat prior to cooking in the crockpot.
+- Also, I take the extra step of browning the meat prior to cooking in the crockpot.
 While this step will take a few extra minutes, the result is well worth it.
 Browning the meat adds so much extra flavor and tenderness to it.

 - Similarly, if you have some extra minutes, you could sauté the onions and garlic before adding them to the slow cooker.
 It will add a nice flavor to it.

-- Finally, cover the lid and cook for 7 to 8 hours on LOW, or for about 4-5 hours on HIGH.
+- Finally, cover the lid and cook on a low setting for 7 to 8 hours, or for about 4-5 hours on a high setting.

 This homemade stew is great during colder times of the year.
 It stores well, and it tastes even better the next day.
 Enjoy it warm for lunch or dinner!